ekcomputer/AcousticDoppler/README.md

 # *Riv2xls*

-By Ethan Kyzivat and Ted Langhorst, with suggestions from Wayana Dolan
+By Ethan Kyzivat and Ted Langhorst, with suggestions from Wayana Dolan and Lincoln Pitcher
 August 2018
 Written on a moving boat in the Peace-Athabasca Delta.

-    A script to pull data and metadata from a RiverSurveyorLive Matlab export and write them to an excel file.
+    A script to pull data and metadata from a RiverSurveyorLive Matlab export and write them to an excel file to be used for manual inspection.
+    This file contains more info than the default summary file output from River Surveryor Live (RSL).
 Used to semi-automatically perform quality control on bathymetry and discharge data.
 Prompts user input to select directory (typically named by the day's date, or following day's date if duration exceeds midnight UTC).
-It is necessary to export the day's files from River Surveryor Live (RSL, ctrl + t, Matlab export all).
+It is necessary to export the day's files from RSL (ctrl + t, Matlab export all).
 If you set usesummfile equal to 1, then you must export the summary file from RS.  (ctrl + s), make sure all are highlighed red (default), and save as ascii.
-The file name
-    doesn't matter, but the extension must be .dis Output QC file appears in this directory.
+The file name doesn't matter, but the extension must be .dis.
+Output QC file appears in this directory.

-    Additional, detailed instructions can be found in the attached spreadsheet "HowToUse.xlsx".
+    Additional, detailed instructions can be found in the attached spreadsheet "HowToUse.xlsx" and a sample of a filled out QA/QC spreadsheet can be found in "Example_filled_out.xlsx."

 ## *Requirements*